-As NRC continues its transformation, the organization continues to work closely with Okta.
+As NRC continues its transformation, the organisation continues to work closely with Okta.
 “It's very valuable to have a partner like Okta,” he says.
-“Anyone will sell you stuff, but not everyone will be your friend, so try to find your friends.
-I think that is true for NRC and Okta— we are beyond business, we are working as friends and partners to try to understand and solve common problems.”
+“Anyone will sell you stuff, but not everyone will be your friend.
+I think that is true for NRC and Okta—we are beyond business; we are working as friends and partners to try to understand and solve common problems.”

 Although Grandt and Galli are always looking ahead, they’ve also taken the time to consider how far they’ve come in just three years.

 “We’ve taken a huge leap forward in our operations by implementing Okta,” says Grandt.
 “With just a few of our own resources applied over time, we’ve moved on from our on-prem-only infrastructure, deployed Okta identity, and added many, many cloud apps.
 It’s been a tremendous change, and I think we are well-poised to leverage whatever the cloud can bring in the future.”